beharapavankumar/Health-Care-expenses-Prediction/README.md

-# 🔷 Health Insurance Expenses Prediction (Regression Project)
+# 🔷 Health Insurance Expenses Prediction
 Objective:
 Developed a machine learning model to predict individual medical expenses based on demographic and health-related features using regression techniques.